MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/security/kerberos-with-spn.md

 ---
 title: Kerberos with Service Principal Name (SPN)
 description: Network Controller supports multiple authentication methods for communication with management clients.
 You can use Kerberos based authentication, X509 certificate-based authentication.
 You also have the option to use no authentication for test deployments.
 manager: grcusanz
-ms.prod: windows-server
 ms.technology: networking-sdn
 ms.topic: article
 ms.assetid: bc625de9-ee31-40a4-9ad2-7448bfbfb6e6